nginx-proxy/acme-companion/README.md

 To use the Let's Encrypt service to automatically create a valid certificate for virtual host(s).

 Set the following environment variables to enable Let's Encrypt support for a container being proxied.
+This environment variables need to be declared in each to-be-proxied application containers.

 - `LETSENCRYPT_HOST`
 - `LETSENCRYPT_EMAIL`